Skip to main content

 Dear [Hiring Manager Name],

-Interns are useful when they can learn quickly, ask the right questions, and handle real tasks without turning every ticket into a rescue mission.
-That is the kind of support I aim to provide, and it is why I am applying for the Web Developer Internship at [Company Name].
+Interns make a real impact when they learn quickly, ask the right questions, and handle real tasks without turning every ticket into a rescue mission.
+That is the kind of support I aim to provide, which is why I am applying for the Web Developer Internship at [Company Name].

 At [University Name], I have focused on front-end development, web fundamentals, and project-based learning with [HTML], [CSS], [JavaScript], and [Git].
 For one class project, my team built a content-driven website for a mock event platform.
-I took responsibility for the responsive layouts and the shared style rules.
+I handled the responsive layouts and established the shared style rules.

-To avoid inconsistent pages, I created reusable components, checked each update on mobile widths, and kept a simple naming convention in the repository.
-The project was delivered on time, and our instructor specifically noted the consistency of the interface across pages.
+To keep pages consistent, I created reusable components, checked every update at mobile widths, and maintained a clear naming convention in the repository.
+The project was delivered on time, and our instructor specifically noted the interface’s consistency across pages.

-Outside class, I built a small personal project to sharpen my debugging habits.
-A search filter on the page kept returning incomplete results after category changes.
-I reproduced the issue, tested the state changes step by step, and fixed the logic by separating the filter conditions.
+Outside of class, I built a small personal project to sharpen my debugging skills.
+A search filter kept returning incomplete results after category changes.
+I reproduced the issue, tested each state change step by step, and fixed the logic by separating the filter conditions.

-That may sound small, but it changed how I work: I now test features in narrow steps instead of assuming the first version is good enough.
+That may sound minor, but it changed how I work: now, I test features in small steps instead of assuming the first version is good enough.

-I guarantee the quality of my work by documenting what I change, checking edge cases, and asking for feedback early when a requirement is unclear.
-For an internship, that matters.
-It means less guesswork, fewer avoidable mistakes, and faster progress inside a team environment.
+I ensure quality by documenting what I change, checking edge cases, and asking for feedback early when requirements are unclear.
+For an internship, that means less guesswork, fewer avoidable mistakes, and faster progress in a team setting.

-I would appreciate the chance to discuss how your developers work with interns and where I could contribute first, whether on front-end fixes, QA support, content updates, or component clean-up.
-I would also be glad to show a recent project and explain the choices behind it.
+I would appreciate the chance to learn how your developers work with interns and where I could contribute first, whether on front-end fixes, QA support, content updates, or component clean-up.
+I would also be glad to walk through a recent project and explain my choices.

 Sincerely,